skvxrec/sxos/README.md

 # sxOS
 *you will KISS this distro*

-Gentoo-based distro with clang, musl, OpenRC and a simple installer.
+Distro with clang, OpenRC, custom package manager and a simple installer.

 ## features
 - clang as the only compiler